Build My Skills

 - Giving an Oral Presentation and more.

-Building skills by Assistive Technology
+Building skills through Assistive Technology

 The following resource rooms are available to students registered with the Equity & Disability Service who have arranged use with their Disability Advisor.
 Rooms can be booked online.
 The Green Room and Blue Room are located in the basement of the Erskine Building.
 The Green Room has a PC and a Mac while the Blue Room has a PC.